A short overview for those of you who just want some quick suggestions – These are our top picks for the Best Laptops for Video Editing:

 Some of the most popular Video Editing Software today is Adobe’s Premiere Pro, which is being used by beginners and experts alike.

-Adobe’s Video Editing app, as well as, Apple’s Final Cut or Sony’s Vegas or even Microsofts Movie Maker, fortunately, all work in very similar ways, which makes it easier for us to recommend Laptop’s that will work well with Editing Video in any kind of Software you choose.
+Adobe’s Premiere Pro, as well as, Apple’s Final Cut or Sony’s Vegas or even Microsofts Movie Maker, fortunately, all work in very similar ways, which makes it easier for us to recommend Laptop’s that will work well with Editing Video in any kind of Software you choose.

-Because of its price, Editing Video used to be reserved for big Film productions like Hollywood Movies and TV Shows that could handle the cost.
+Because of the high price of analog film, Editing Video used to be reserved for big Film productions like Hollywood Movies and TV Shows that could handle the cost.

-Nowadays, Video Editing has become much more accessible to everyone and the need is higher than ever before:
+Nowadays, Video Editing has become accessible to almost everyone and the need is higher than ever before:

-With Video Platforms such as YouTube being as popular as they are, there are a multitude of people who upload their own Videos that were edited on their own Computer or Laptops.
+With Video Platforms such as YouTube or Vimeo being as popular as they are, there are a multitude of users who upload their own Videos that were edited on their own Computer or Laptops.

 Laptops can be quite powerful, but they will always be outperformed (performance-wise) by desktop Computers & Workstations.

 The reason, of course, is size.
-A desktop Computer has more room for Hardware components, so they can use more power and be cooled better.
+A desktop Computer has more room, so the Hardware Components can use more power and be cooled better.

 So, if you ever find yourself wondering if there is something that can increase your work-speed even more than editing on a Laptop, it’s editing on a high-end Video Editing PC.